HEaslea/SDE_Notes/GENERAL/CMake Compiling And More.md

 ##### Providing Information for the Debugger
 The machine code will just be raw and bare.

-Debuggers act as a bridge between the machine code, that is super fucking difficult to read, literally impossible, and source code (the code that we write).
+Debuggers act as a bridge between the machine code, that is super difficult to read, literally impossible, and source code (the code that we write).

 In the release build, machine code will be highly optimized: removing unnecessary instructions : it will remove variable and debug info to make the program faster and smaller.